The Woodwright's Shop

-The Woodwright's Shop is an American half-hour woodworking television show hosted by master woodworker Roy Underhill which aired on the PBS network.
-It is one of the longest-running how-to shows on PBS, with 468 half-hour episodes produced for 37 seasons.
+The Woodwright's Shop is an American half-hour woodworking television show hosted by master woodworker Roy Underhill which aired on the PBS network for 37 seasons (1980-2017).
+It is one of the longest-running how-to shows on PBS, with 468 half-hour episodes produced.
 The show debuted as a local program on October 6, 1979, before it went national on October 3, 1980.
 It was taped at the UNC-TV (University of North Carolina Center for Public Television) studios in Research Triangle Park, North Carolina.

 Overview

 The Woodwright's Shop teaches the art of traditional woodworking using hand tools and human-powered machines.
 Viewers learn how to make furniture, toys, and other useful objects out of wood.
 Viewers also learn how to lay out wood projects and which tools to use for specific purposes.
 The show also teaches viewers how to use tools properly.